aslam341/Recycling-Is-FUN/README.md

 ### How to run:
 1. install and extract repo
-2. go to 'Recycling-Is-Fun-main/dist' folder
+2. go to 'Recycling-Is-Fun-main' folder
 3. double click 'recycle.exe' executable

 OR